n6ai/minze/docs/guide/components/templating.md

 # Templating

-By default, templating is done through JavaScripts template literals.
+By default, templating is done through template literals.
 The `html` property expects a function with a return value of type `string`.

 ::: tip
 There is a private property called `template` that combines the defined `html` and `css` properties into one.
-The final result is what's beeing rendered.
+The final result is what's being rendered.
 :::

 ## HTML